flancian/agora/CONTRACT.md

 A [[contract]] is just a list of [[assertions]]: a thorough declaration of [[intents]].
 This is one such list; it is chronically incomplete by its very nature.
 Please feel free to contribute corrections (we accept [[git]] [[prs]]!) -- or guidance in the form of feedback.

-- Be honest.
+- Be honest; be true.
+- Try to be [[constructive]], [[kind]], [[rational]], and [[compassionate]].
   - When interacting with others, either directly or indirectly, please keep in mind and follow the [[principle of charity]].
-- Try to be [[constructive]], [[kind]], [[rational]], and [[compassionate]].
   - When you disagree with someone, please prioritize mutual understanding over winning an argument.
 - If you made a mistake, apologize.
   - If someone made a mistake but then apologized thoroughly and made [[amendments]] or [[reparations]], try to love them for that.
 Be mindful of the importance of [[forgiveness]].
+- The members of an [[agora]] can propose changes to its [[contract]] by reaching out to its [[maintainers]] or directly sending a [[pr]].
+- An [[agora]] can be forked at will and with no ill intent.

 Feel free to follow your extension of any well defined set of values.
 If you have personal [[contract]], please upload it to the [[agora]] in this or any well marked node.
   - See [[agora client]] or reach out to [[flancian]], [[vera]], [[bmann]], or any other of the member of the [[fedstoa]] if you'd like to get involved.

-(The members of an [[agora]] can propose changes to its [[contract]] by reaching out to its [maintainers](https://anagora.org/node/fedstoa) or directly sending a [[pr]].

 E pluribus unum; per aspera ad astra.